You can’t help but feel good knowing that you just made a difference in somebody’s life.

 These are of many points to keep in mind when you are optimizing your donations page.
 Often times, you will need to test different page layouts (A/B testing) to come to a conclusion on which page layout performs better.

 Have effective donations pages made you more likely to contribute to a worthy cause?
-What aspect sealed the deal?This entry was posted in Blog, Slider, User Experience, Web Design and tagged A/B testing, landing page optimization, non-profit.
+What aspect sealed the deal?This entry was posted in Technology, Blog, Slider, User Experience, Web Design and tagged A/B testing, landing page optimization, non-profit.
 Bookmark the permalink.